CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 Spells require Magic Skills to perform, a CL required to cast, and an amount of Magic Resource consumed proportionate to the required CL level.

+## Spells In Combat

+If a character intends to use Spells during a combat round, on the Declaration Phase they can declare what spell they are attempting to use.

+During the following Action Phase, during their action the character makes a Magic Skill Roll to see if they were able to achieve the spell they declared.

+- A character can cast 1 spell per round that uses Magic Resource.
+- A character can cast 1 spell per round that does not use Magic Resource.
+- A character can only cast 1 spell per turn as part of their combat roll.

 ## Concentration

 Certain Spells demand a character's concentration to keep their effects active.
 If this concentration is interrupted, the Spell's magic ends.